 Months later, the DIY tile backsplash looks the same as the day it first went on.

 It’s amazing how much of a difference the DIY tile backsplash makes.
 It really ties the whole kitchen together.

 In learning how to install backsplash, I used new tools and added quite a few skills to my toolkit.
 It was a fun project to work on.

 If you are looking to install your own tile backsplash, it’s really quite simple – and it turned out amazing.

 As for our kitchen, it is slowly coming together.
-The next phase of the kitchen overhaul is painting the window trim lighter to match the newly modern feel of the kitchen.
+The next phase of the kitchen overhaul is painting the window trim lighter to match the new modern feel of the kitchen.

-Then, installing some pendent lighting, and finally converting the desk area to a cabinet.
+Then, installing some pendant lighting, and finally converting the desk area to a cabinet.